Milad-Shabani/PowerBI-Dashboard/README.md

 Forecasting results (from Python/R pipeline) are stored in FactForecast and visualized alongside actuals.

-All KPIs and dashboards are designed to be interactive and support drill-down analysis.
+All KPIs and dashboards are designed to be interactive and support drill-down analysis..